DISH NETWORK CORPORATION (NASD - GuruFocus.com

 Did you lose money on investments in Dish?
 If so, please visit DISH Network Corporation Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, April 17, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of DISH Network Corporation ("Dish" or the "Company") (NASDAQ: DISH) between February 22, 2021 and February 27, 2023, inclusive (the "Class Period").
+NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of DISH Network Corporation (“Dish” or the “Company”) ( DISH) between February 22, 2021 and February 27, 2023, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of Colorado and alleges violations of the Securities Exchange Act of 1934.

 Dish, together with its subsidiaries, provides pay-TV services in the United States.
 The Company operates in two segments, Pay-TV and Wireless.
 Dish offers video services under the DISH TV brand; and programming packages that include programming through national broadcast networks, local broadcast networks, and national and regional cable networks, as well as regional and specialty sports channels, premium movie channels, and Latino and international programming packages.